vindarel/lisp-journey/content/pythonVSlisp.md

-Now we can improve the situation somehow with type annotations, however it has the cons of being an after-thought: it is not stable (differences between different Python versions), not well integrated (we have to run another command, choose between mypy, the new typing module, pyre), it is not interactive, we need to configure our IDE, it adds a start-up penalty (which might or might not be important).
+Now we can improve the situation somehow with type annotations, however it has the cons of being an after-thought: it is not stable (differences between Python versions), not well integrated (we have to run another command, choose between mypy, the new typing module, pyre), it is not interactive, we need to configure our IDE, it adds a start-up penalty (which might or might not be important).